amarlearning/InternetBots/README.md

 * [Instagram Follow Hike](https://github.com/amarlearning/InternetBots/blob/master/Internet%20Bots/InstaFollowerHike.py) Follow as many users as it can, then they will follow back & hike your followers!

 * [IRC Altcoin Tip Bot](https://github.com/unek/node-tip-bot) Tip with any altcoin technology on IRC!

+* [Monica](https://github.com/vedantrathore/Monica) A messenger bot which gives you restaurant recommendations and reviews based on your location, cuisine and budget.